rahinm/DepCon/README.md

 Answer few questions and user identities will be created in a file `config/users.dat`.

+Note: You are now able to set user roles.
+The only role that is relevant at the moment is 'super-user'.
+Users having this role will be able to remove Applications and associated details from the database.

 Uploading Dependency Files
 -------------------------
 There are two ways you may upload an application's dependency files.